the4chancup/4cc-aet-compiler/README.md

 the extracted_exports folder and stores it in the Faces folder inside the patch_contents folder.

-It also moves the content from the other Kits, Boots and Gloves folders and from the other_stuff folder to the proper folders inside the Uniform folder.
+It also moves the content from the other Kits, Boots, Gloves and Logo folders to the proper folders inside the Uniform folder.

-Lastly, if Full Patch mode is enabled, it copies the default contents from the default_contents folder, which must be in the same folder as the script (download the extra pack if you need it), to the Uniform folder, allowing the resulting uniform cpk to be replace completely the 4cc_uniform cpk.
+If Full Patch mode is enabled, it copies the default contents from the default_contents folder, which must be in the same folder as the script (download the extra pack if you need it), to the Uniform folder, allowing the resulting uniform cpk to be replace completely the 4cc_uniform cpk.

 Also, if Bins Update is enabled, the team color and kit color entries from the txt files will be added to the UniColor and TeamColor files in other_stuff, and copied to the Uniform folder.